AugVait/Nanophotonics-data-wrangling/readme.md

 ## Recommended Setup

-Use a Python-aware IDE (e.g., VS Code, Spyder) for syntax highlighting, code navigation, and debugging.
+Use a Python-aware IDE (e.g., VS Code, IDLE) for syntax highlighting, code navigation, and debugging.
 CLI is not supported as you will need to input multiple parameters directly in the code.
+Spyder also appears to be incompatible with TKinter, so my advice is to avoid using it.

 Ensure your working directory is the project root so imports resolve correctly.

 ### Install Dependencies